fltk/fltk/fluid/README_fl.txt

       min_w, min_h, max_w, max_h
   "xywh" <word> : this Word is written with printf as "{%d %d %d %d}",
       x, y, w, h.
-This as actually read in the Fl_Widget Type, but here it ensures that window is not created as a subwindow.
+This as actually read in the Fl_Widget Type, but here it ensures that the window is not created as a subwindow.
   ... : inherits more from Fl_Widget (not Fl_Group)

 Type "Fl_Grid" <word> : C++ variable name